Skip to main content

 Policy Groups

-The policy group feature allows users to create complex policies by combining simpler ones.
+The policy group feature permits users to create complex policies by combining simpler ones.
 It introduces two new Custom Resource Definitions (CRDs):

 Policy groups enable the combined evaluation of multiple policies using logical operators.
-This allows the definition of complex logic.
-However, it is important to note that while ordinary policies can include mutation logic to modify resources during admission, policy groups are limited to validation only.
+This permits the definition of complex logic.
+However, while ordinary policies can include mutation logic to modify resources during admission, policy groups only do validation.

 Configuration for policy groups is similar to that of ordinary policies.
-The difference is the addition of the expression, message, and policies fields, as well as the declaration of context-aware rules in a different location.
+The difference is the addition of the expression, message, and policies fields, and the declaration of context-aware rules in a different location.

-This is an example of a ClusterAdmissionPolicyGroup that we will use in the next sections to explain the different fields:
+This is an example of a ClusterAdmissionPolicyGroup that you can use in the next sections to explain the different fields:

 A ClusterAdmissionPolicyGroup that rejects Pods that use images with the latest tag, unless the images are signed by two trusted parties: Alice and Bob.